Close icon

 Organisations are required to select a snapshot date in the month of June.
 The snapshot date selected by MIC is 30 June.
 The annual MIC gender pay gap report is based on the staff employed by MIC on 30 June of that year, using data from the previous 12 months.

 The gender pay gap measures the difference in hourly pay between all women in an organisation and all men in an organisation.
+This difference must be reported as a mean percentage and as a median percentage for all employees, for part time employees only and for temporary employees only.
 The gender pay gap is not a measurement or indicator of equal pay.

 Organisations are also required to report on the mean and median difference in bonus pay of male and female employees, the percentage of male and female employees who received a bonus payment, the percentage of male and female employees who received benefit in kind and the proportion of male and female employees within quartile pay bands.